-Ensure healthy lives and promote well-being for all at all ages eneral good health and well-being are important factors in achieving the goals of sustainable development.
-In recent years, major steps have been taken to improve people's life expectancy, for example, by reducing maternal and infant mortality and preventing the spread of disease.
-However, plenty of work remains to be done to ensure the health and well-being of a larger portion of mankind than now enjoy these privileges.
-The most recent OECD Health Report states that healthier lifestyles, higher incomes and better education, together with better health services, have contributed to increasing average lifespans in recent decades.17 The life expectancy of Icelanders is among the highest in the world and about three of every four adults (74%) in Iceland considered themselves in good or very good health in 2017.18
+Ensure healthy lives and promote well-being for all at all ages of mankind than now enjoy these privileges.
+The most recent OECD Health Report states that healthier lifestyles, higher incomes and better education, together with better health services, have contributed to increasing average lifespans in recent decades.
+The life expectancy of Icelanders is among the highest in the world and about three of every four adults (74%) in Iceland considered themselves in good or very good health in 2017.